🔄

 Addressing Underlying Conditions

-Treating nasal infections or obstructions through medications like decongestants or corticosteroids.
+• Treating nasal infections or obstructions through medications like decongestants or corticosteroids.

-Surgical intervention when necessary.
+• Surgical interventions when necessary.

 Smell Training

-Regularly sniffing a set of distinct scents (e.g., rose, lemon, clove, eucalyptus).
+• Regularly sniffing a set of distinct scents (e.g., rose, lemon, clove, eucalyptus).

-Stimulating the olfactory system to improve smell recognition and sensitivity over time.
+• This can stimulate the olfactory system to improve smell recognition and sensitivity over time.

 Medications

-Reducing inflammation in nasal passages.
+• Some medications aim to reduce inflammation in nasal passages.

 Lifestyle Adjustments

-Enhancing safety with visual cues, such as food labels and smoke detectors.
+• Enhancing safety with visual cues, such as food labels and smoke detectors.

-Increasing meal enjoyment through texture, temperature, and presentation contrast.
+• Increasing meal enjoyment through texture, temperature, and presentation contrast.

 The Psychological Impact of Anosmia